zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 ]

-## Achipelago, Tyranny, and a Single Locus of Discussion
+## The Ban Is a Betrayal of LW2's "Single Locus of Discussion" Mandate

 [TODO:
 Betrayal of the mandate—the premise of LW2 was to reverse the diaspora and create a single locus of disucssion; "It's fine to be a dictator because you can leave" contradicts "the importance of a single central node"